JSONScript/jsonscript/README.md

 Platform independent asynchronous and concurrent scripting language using JSON format.

-JSONScript is created to manage scripted execution in remote systems to avoid the latency between requests.
+JSONScript is created to manage scripted execution in remote systems to avoid the latency between requests and unnecessary transfers of intermediary results.

-It uses JSON as its representaion format for both data and control structures, being similar to lisp (homoiconic).
-It implements control structures that are somewhat similar to JavaScript.
-It is fundamentally asynchronous and concurrent without the need to use any special keywords for it.
-It is extremely flexible and powerful as it allows to define and pass functions and closures, macros and to manipulate the script during it's execution.
-At the same time it is simple as it doesn't define or create any data structures apart from those that are created in the result of the JSONScript script execution.
-All the actual processing in the remote system is done synchronously or asynchronously by the executors supplied by the host environment.

-## Project state
+## Features

-JSONScript has been recently started and currently is under development.
-This repository contains language specification that is being finalized and no other development has been started yet.

-Soon there will be a JavaScript interpreter for JSONScript and a compiler of JSONScript to JavaScript.
-Once it is done, there will be the middleware for express web framework to support batch processing of requests on the server using JSONScript.
+JSONScript:

+- uses JSON as its representaion format for both data and control structures, being similar to lisp (homoiconic)
+- defines simple control structures.
+- is asynchronous and concurrent without the need to use any special keywords
+- actual processing in the remote system is done synchronously or asynchronously by the functions and objects supplied to JSONScript interpreter by the host environment.

 ## Problem